aquasecurity/aws-marketplace-eks-byol/README.md

 ## Verify Deployment

-Helm will deploy the Aqua Command Center and accompanying Aqua Enforcers set to audit mode.
+Aquactl will deploy the Aqua Command Center and accompanying Aqua Enforcers set to audit mode.
 This process takes approximately five minutes.
 The time-consuming part of the deployment is the ELB recognizing the containers are available after the deployment.
 Watching the ELB status in AWS EC2 console is possible in the AWS EC2 console.
 The AWS CLI counterpart may be used to poll status as well.

 ```shell
 EKSELB=$(kubectl get svc aqua-web --namespace aqua -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"|sed 's/-.*//')